Rights and Responsibilities of Students

 Freedom of Association

 There are a number of student organizations at the University and students are free to join those of their choice.
-Student organizations desiring recognition by the University must submit to the Office of Campus Engagement and the Bryant University Student Senate a proposal that includes a statement of purpose of the organization, a list of interested Bryant students, a constitution, and the name of a Bryant faculty or staff member who will serve as advisor to the group.
+Student organizations desiring recognition by the University must submit to the Office of Campus Engagement and the Bryant University Student Government a proposal that includes a statement of purpose of the organization, a list of interested Bryant students, a constitution, and the name of a Bryant faculty or staff member who will serve as advisor to the group.
 In order to be considered for recognition by the University, all organizations must state in their constitution that membership is open to all interested students and that all organization meetings are open to the Bryant community.
 (The procedure for requesting recognition as a student organization can be found in The Student Handbook.)

 Right to Petition